 This may seem like a bleak situation, which is why it’s wise to consider it as early as you can.
 This gives you plenty of time to come up with a solution.

 The best start is to speak to a professional team about setting up a financial plan.
 You should have an in-depth income and expense review to see where your priorities should lie.
-Perhaps even devising a plan to protect some of your assets ahead of time.
+Financial experts can help you understand group plans, own occupation policies, and other insurance factors you may never have thought of to better protect you.

-If you develop a plan of action should disability occur in the future, you can have a better idea of what to do now to prepare.
+If you develop a plan of action should partial or total disability occur in the future, you know what to do now to prepare.

 By considering your priorities and things that you can easily let go of, you can lower your expenses in a hurry, saving more of your benefits for the expenses that matter most.